7.5 Interprofessional Communication

 Support teamwork with protocols and procedures Protocols and procedures encouraging information sharing across the whole team include checklists, briefings, huddles, and debriefing.
 Technology and informatics should also be used to promote information sharing among team members.

-Develop an organizational culture supporting health care teams Agency leaders must establish a safety culture and emphasize the importance of effective interprofessional collaboration for achieving good patient outcomes.
+Develop an organizational culture supporting health care teams Agency leaders must establish a safety culture and emphasize the importance of effective interprofessional collaboration for achieving good client outcomes.

 Communication Strategies